-**UC Davis Health will no longer be offering a phonecall back as a way to authenticate.**
+**Starting February 24th, UC Davis Health & UC Davis Campus will no longer offer phone call or SMS/Text as a way to authenticate.**

 DUO offers four different methods of authentication: